HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 8-10

-Bluebell vine, also known as Australian Bluebell creeper, is a beautiful and easy-to-grow climber with blue to purple flowers that resemble small bells.
+Bluebell vine, also known as Australian Bluebell creeper, is a beautiful and easy-to-grow climber.
+Its blue-purple flowers resemble small bells.

 33. Blue Sky Vine